alanbchristie/ra-converter/README.md

 Let's say you want to locate **Capella** in the constellation of [Auriga].

-You look up the object's co-ordinate and realise you need to turn your telescope to `5h 16m` (the RA co-ordinate of **Capella**).
+You look up the object's co-ordinate and realise you need to turn your telescope to `5h16m` (the RA co-ordinate of **Capella**).
 But, as your RA axis is statically calibrated for _midnight_ you can't use it directly.
 Instead, you have to adjust the target co-ordinate using the current time.
 As the axis uses hours and minutes as the measurement this is easy.

-If it's 11PM add `23h` to your target co-ordinate (`5h 16m`).
+If it's 11PM add `23h` to your target co-ordinate (`5h16m`).
-This yields the new value `4h 16m`, which is the corrected value for your fixed RA axis.
+This yields the new value `4h16m`, which is the corrected value for your fixed RA axis.

-Rotate your telescope to `4h 16m` and, with the correct declination (`+45 degrees 59 minutes`) you should be (roughly) centred on **Capella**.
+Rotate your telescope to `4h16m` and, with the correct declination (`+45 degrees 59 minutes`) you should be (roughly) centred on **Capella**.

 In summary - we have a handy trick - the rapid location of objects using celestial coordinates without needing to adjust the RA axis!

 ## Running the software utility
-You can of course, in your head, add the current UTC time to your target value.
+You can of course, in your head, add the current time to your target value.

 If you can do that in your head than all the better, because you won't need